jkerdreux-imt/hass-xaal/README.md

 ## Prerequisites

 - A working Home Assistant installation
-- An accessible xAAL server on your network
 - An accessible xAAL metadata server on your network ([metadata server documentation](https://gitlab.imt-atlantique.fr/xaal/code/python/-/tree/main/core/metadb))
   - Only the UUID of the metadata server is required for configuration.
 (Home Assistant will automatically install the required Python dependencies, including `xaal.monitor`.)